Beckenham Junction station: National Rail

-During the peak hours, the station is served by an additional half-hourly service between London Victoria and Bromley South.
-During the evenings (after approximately 20:00), the service to London Bridge is reduced to hourly.
+Additional services, including trains to and from London Blackfriars call at the station during the peak hours.

-On Sundays, the Southern service to London Bridge does not run.
+On weekends, the services between London Victoria and Orpington are reduced to two trains per hour and on Sundays, the services to and from London Bridge do not run.

 London Trams

 Tram services at Beckenham Junction are operated by Tramlink.
-The tram stop is served by trams every 10 minutes to Wimbledon via Croydon.
-This is reduced to a tram every 15 minutes on Saturday evenings and Sundays.
+The tram stop is served by trams every 12 minutes to Wimbledon via Croydon.
+This is reduced to a tram every 10 minutes on Saturday evenings and Sundays.

 Services are operated using Bombardier CR4000 and Stadler Variobahn Trams.

 Connections

-London Buses route 162 serves the station.
+London Buses routes 54, 162 and 354 serve the station.

 History

 National Rail

 The station was opened by the Mid-Kent Railway (MKR) on 1 January 1857 as the terminus of the line from Lewisham; it became a junction on 3 May 1858 when the West End of London and Crystal Palace Railway Farnborough Extension line from Crystal Palace to Shortlands was opened.
 On 1 July 1863 the London Chatham & Dover Railway Metropolitan Extension from Beckenham to Victoria/Blackfriars completed the lines serving the station.
 In 1863 the MKR was taken over by the South Eastern Railway (SER) and thereafter the station was operated jointly by the LCDR and SER.
 Despite a partial rebuilding in 1890 the original MKR building is still in use as the main station offices and booking hall.

 From December 2007, a significant upgrade to train services at Beckenham Junction took place, with an increase in frequency of the London Victoria to Orpington services (off peak) to every 15 mins.
 Until Section 2 of High Speed 1 opened in 2007 Eurostar services passed the station, but did not stop.
 In December 2010 Southern increased the number of evening services on Monday-Saturdays so that trains would run to London Bridge Station later into the evening.